CACFP Administrative Manual Section 16.1

 Section 16: Administrative Review Process for Compliance with the CACFP Meal Patterns

-16.1 Analyzing the Menu for the Administrative Review
+16.1 Analyzing the Menu for the Month of the Administrative Review

 • All food components for a reimbursable meal and snack were included.